NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + General process of using TensorRT INT8-PTQ mode, and related methods of various classes involved.

 + See 03-APIModel/MNISTExample-\* for examples of using INT8-PTQ mode in the actual model.
-There is little different work to be done when exporting models into TensorRT from various machine learning frameworks.
+There is little different work to be done when exporting models into TensorRT from ONNX.

 ### Int8-QDQ

-+ Example of a TensorRT network with Quantize and Dequantize layers
++ Example of a TensorRT network with Quantize and Dequantize layers.

 + See 04-Parser/\*-QAT for the examples of using INT8-QAT mode in the actual model, which involves the modification of the model training framework, but still little different work to be done when exporting models into TensorRT.